MarcusKerr/silver-bars-marketplace/README.md

 - Extract some logic from Summary to a seperate class to increase cohesion.
 Likeley to become Summary Class and Printer Class.

 - Extract `merge_orders` into multiple smaller methods!

+- Raise error if user enters order 1d that does not exist